PhDs & Postdocs

 On the academic job market?

-Career Services can give you advice on all your application materials (see our resources here) and perspectives on how to tailor your application to specific kinds of academic institutions, and help you to speak about your research and teaching in interviews.
-Once you have received a job offer, we are also happy to guide you through negotiations.
+Career Services can give you advice on all your application materials (see our resources here) and perspectives on how to tailor your application to specific kinds of academic institutions.
+We can also prepare you to speak about your research and teaching in interviews.
+Once you have received a job offer, we are happy to guide you through negotiations.

 By Career Services